huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

      generating the sustained traffic required to benefit from advanced recovery features.

- 3. Fast resumption of QUIC connections to manage the disconnect-on-idle feature of QUIC without incurring retransmission time-outs.

- 4. Mapping of each DNS Query/Response transaction to a separate stream, to mitigate head-of-line blocking.
+ 3. Mapping of each DNS Query/Response transaction to a separate stream, to mitigate head-of-line blocking.
 This enables servers to respond to queries "out of order".
 It also enables clients to process responses as soon as they arrive, without having to wait for in order delivery of responses previously posted by the server.

-These considerations will be reflected in the mapping of DNS traffic to QUIC streams in {{stream-mapping-and-usage}}.
+These considerations are reflected in the mapping of DNS traffic to QUIC streams in {{stream-mapping-and-usage}}.

 ## No Specific Middlebox Bypass Mechanism